zvahidy/Financial-Advisory-Crypto-Market/README.md

 ![](./Resources/Screenshots/Screenshot_composit_scatter.png)

 Using clustering allowed me to visually analyze the crypto data to enhance the diversity of the portfolio based on the coin_id.
-Clustering the different coins into groups will show which coins that perform similarly and therfore choosing coins in different clusters to create a cyrpto portfolio along with voliti diversitytherefore
+Clustering the different coins into groups will show which coins that perform similarly and therefore choosing coins in different clusters to create a cyrpto portfolio along with volitility and retuns could really improve a portfolios diversity and performance.

 ## Contributors